Manuel Gutiérrez Mellado: Military career

-First Vice-President of the Government for Defense Affairs and Minister of Defense
+Deputy Prime Minister and Minister of Defense

-Facts lead one to think that he had been planning carefully, when presented the proper opportunity, to quickly reform and transform Franco's sclerotic Armed Forces in depth.
+Facts suggested that he had been planning carefully, when presented the proper opportunity, to quickly reform and transform Franco's sclerotic Armed Forces in depth.
 That allowed him, with less than a hundred days in office, to outline a complete reform project to be submitted to the Military Affairs Governmental Commission's first meeting on January 4, 1977, chaired by President Suárez.

 His detailed reform project comprised a series of actions to be urgently taken on the following areas: defense superstructure; Armed Forces financial program; integrated personnel policy, and the limitation of the competence of military jurisdiction.
 The plan was wholly implemented before Gutiérrez Mellado left his office in 1981 and even successfully achieved other important issues, such as the creation of the Ministry of Defense on July 4, 1977.

 Also on that date, he was also called to take charge of the new department and he remained in office until September 23, 1979, when the Democratic Center Union (UCD) executive, Agustín Rodríguez Sahagún, took over, thus becoming the first civilian to chair a military department since 1939.
 Gutiérrez Mellado remained as vice-president of the Government to coordinate Security and National Defense Affairs until President Leopoldo Calvo-Sotelo's investiture in February 1981.

-In addition to creation and organization of the Ministry of Defense and the consequent suppression of the Ministries of the Army, Navy and Air Force, special consideration should be given to the following measures:
+In addition to the creation and organization of the Ministry of Defense and the consequent suppression of the Ministries of the Army, Navy and Air Force, special consideration should be given to the following measures:

 — instauration of the Joint Chiefs of Staff (JUJEM);

 — operative command attribution over their respective branches to the Army, Navy and Air Force Chiefs of Staff;

 — legislative approval of 1980 Law of Defense and Military Organization Basic Criteria;

 — banning of military intervention in politics;

 — reform of the General Ordinance dictated by Charles III in 1768;

 — Armed Forces Social Institute (ISFAS) implementation;

 — instauration of the annual Armed Forces Day to substitute the military parade commemorating Franco's victory in the Spanish Civil War;